Kitware/VTK/Documentation/dev/git/develop.md

 some text, GitLab will offer completions for developers whose real names or user names match.

-Here is a list of developpers usernames and their specific area of expertise.
+Here is a list of developers usernames and their specific area of expertise.
 A merge request without a developer tagged has very low chance to be merged in a reasonable timeframe.